Centre for Patient Safety and Service Quality

 “When things go wrong for patients and patient harm occurs, or when things were at risk of going wrong”

-Te Whatu Ora Whanganui strives to provide safe care, and, for the majority of patients, this does occur.
+Health NZ Whanganui strives to provide safe care, and, for the majority of patients, this does occur.
 However, sadly, there are times when the care does not meet the patient/family expectations and a patient is harmed in our care.
-Whanganui Hospital is no different to other hospitals, nationally or internationally, in this regard and is committed to reducing preventable patient harm.
+Our hospital is no different to other hospitals, nationally or internationally, in this regard and is committed to reducing preventable patient harm.
 All incidents are taken seriously and are investigated to understand what happened, why it happened and to make a plan to address the findings.

-To support this approach, Te Whatu Ora Whanganui has developed systems and processes to enable electronic reporting of all incidents, investigation of all incidents and feedback to the patient, their families and to staff.
+To support this approach, Health NZ Whanganui has developed systems and processes to enable electronic reporting of all incidents, investigation of all incidents and feedback to the patient, their families and to staff.

 Infection is one of the five areas of high harm - nationally and internationally.
-With this in mind, Te Whatu Ora Whanganui developed a robust infection control programme focusing on hand hygiene, hospital-acquired surgical site infections, antibiotic use and responding to outbreaks of infection within our community.
+With this in mind, Health NZ Whanganui developed a robust infection control programme focusing on hand hygiene, hospital-acquired surgical site infections, antibiotic use and responding to outbreaks of infection within our community.

 Hand hygiene is the most effective way to prevent the spread of infection.
-As staff, visitor or patient, you can play a key role in supporting us to remain infection free by ensuring your hands are washed when entering the hospital.
+As staff, visitor or patient, you can play a key role in supporting the hospital to remain infection free by ensuring your hands are washed when entering the hospital.

 Hospital-acquired infections are considered patient harm.
 When they do occur, we follow up to ensure we understand the cause and how we may be able to minimise occurrences in the future.
 There is a ‘real time’ hospital infection surveillance programme in place for patients having surgery.
 Training in infection control practices is provided to all staff to maintain knowledge and to support safe practice.

-This role also ensures that the Police and Te Whatu Ora Whanganui assist each other in fulfilling their obligations.
-Staff are supported with providing statements to the Police for criminal matters and the Police support Te Whatu Ora Whanganui staff when dealing with aggression and criminal event.
-The Police can request copies of patient’s records but may require a formal statement using this template.
+This role ensures that the judicial services and Health NZ Whanganui assist each other in fulfilling their obligations.
+Staff are supported with providing statements to the police for criminal matters and the police support Health NZ Whanganui staff when dealing with aggression and criminal events.
+The police can request copies of patient’s records but may require a formal statement using this template.
 Staff are to list their full name and qualifications and describe their involvement in the patient’s care paying attention to any injuries sustained, the assessment undertaken, and the treatment given.
 Any medical abbreviations or terms are simplified so that those lay people attending court can understand the statement.
 If staff need any assistance, please contact the clinical quality and risk advisor.

 Research